‘Festina Lente’ ~ Riding Tarot’s Hermetic Wheel of Fortune

 Time/Hermit, Bologna Leonne 1776 and Horologion (time keeping) Tower, Athens

 Segue and full circle… I had mentioned device exceptions.
 This Time/Hermit figure above has both a (phallic?) column – probably a sundial, ironically – and wings on his back.
 It is usually interpreted as the fleeting of time but another way to see it is buoyant spirit (wings) readying to leave the heaviness of this mortal coil or simply not being affected by it.
 Perhaps the same sort of idea as the Tower card, a release from bondage or prison.
 Sometimes the elderly do begin to look angelic.
 Or maybe it’s just the signature of our old friend, Hermes-Mercury, the winged wonder.
+[Addendum: I intend to do a whole separate post about this.]

 The Sanskrit word for temple (I recently learned), mandir, is a combination of mana, meaning ‘inner self’ and dir, meaning ‘a place’, ie, a ‘place where the inner self lives’.
 I can think of no better description for The Hermit.